DamonHu/DDKitSwift/example/Pods/ZXKitLogger/README.md

 ZXKitLogger.privacyLogPassword = "12345678901234561234567890123456"

 // 2, output encrypted content
-HDPrivacyLog ("This is test data 222 for encrypted data")
+printPrivacy("This is test data 222 for encrypted data")
 ```

 ### 4.2 Decrypt the contents of the display window

-After the setting, the display in the display window is `This content is encrypted, please view it after decryption`, enter the set encryption password and click decrypt to display the normal encrypted content.
+After the setting, the display in the display window is `This content is encrypted, please view it after decryption`, enter the set encryption password and click decrypt to display the info encrypted content.

 ### 4.1.
 Decrypting shared files